 The Wall Between Separate Property and Separate Debts

 One of the most important protections in Arizona's community property system is this: your separate property is not on the hook for your spouse's separate debts.
-The statute makes this explicit.
+Arizona is a community property state, and this statute makes that protection explicit.

 The separate property of a spouse shall not be liable for the separate debts or obligations of the other spouse, absent agreement of the property owner to the contrary.

 A.R.S. § 25-215(A)That last phrase is worth noting: "absent agreement of the property owner to the contrary."
-If you co-sign a loan or agree in writing to be responsible for your spouse's debt, you have waived that protection.
+If you co-sign a loan or agree in writing to cover your spouse's debt, you have waived that protection.
 Without such an agreement, your inheritance, your premarital savings, and your separate investments stay shielded.

 When Community Property Becomes Liable

 Community property follows different rules.
-Either spouse can incur debts for the benefit of the community, and those debts are satisfied first from community assets.
+Either spouse can take on debts for the benefit of the community.
+Those debts are satisfied first from community assets.
 If community property is not enough, the separate property of the spouse who contracted the debt can also be reached.

 Except as prohibited in section 25-214, either spouse may contract debts and otherwise act for the benefit of the community.
 In an action on such a debt or obligation the spouses shall be sued jointly and the debt or obligation shall be satisfied: first, from the community property, and second, from the separate property of the spouse contracting the debt or obligation.

 A.R.S. § 25-215(D)There is also a provision for premarital debts.
-Community property can be liable for debts one spouse brought into the marriage, but only up to the value of that spouse's contributions to the community.
-The statute also extends community liability to debts incurred outside Arizona if those debts would have been community debts had they been incurred in this state.
+Community property can be liable for debts one spouse brought into the marriage.
+But the liability is limited to the value of that spouse's contributions to the community.
+The statute also extends community liability to debts taken on outside Arizona if those debts would have been community debts had they been incurred in this state.

 For married couples, understanding these liability rules is a practical part of estate planning.
-It affects how assets should be titled, whether certain property should remain separate, and how to structure protections for a surviving spouse.
+It affects how assets should be titled and whether certain property should remain separate.
+It also shapes how to structure protections for a surviving spouse.